Present arms (command)

-Present arms is a two-part drill command used by many military and public safety professionals in the world as a sign of respect.
-It comes from the old British command "Arms to the present!"
-The term was used especially between 1700 and about the late nineteenth century in Great Britain and later across the United Kingdom.
+Present arms is a two-part drill command used by many military and public safety professionals as a sign of respect.
+It comes from the old British command "Arms to the present!".
+The term was used between 1700 and the late nineteenth century in Great Britain, and later across the United Kingdom.

 By country

 Australia

-Within the Australian Defence Force, the command "Present Arms" is executed using the following procedures.
+In the Australian Defence Force, the command "Present arms" is obeyed: